Critical literacy

-Critical literacy is the ability to find embedded discrimination in media.
-This is done by analyzing the messages promoting prejudiced power relationships found naturally in media and written material that go unnoticed otherwise by reading beyond the author's words and examining the manner in which the author has conveyed his or her ideas about society's norms to determine whether these ideas contain racial or gender inequality.
+Critical literacy is the application of critical social theory to literacy.
+Critical literacy finds embedded discrimination in media by analyzing the messages promoting prejudiced power relationships found naturally in media and written material that go unnoticed otherwise by reading beyond the author's words and examining the manner in which the author has conveyed their ideas about society's norms to determine whether these ideas contain racial or gender inequality.

 Overview

 Critical literacy is an instructional approach that advocates the adoption of "critical" perspectives toward text.
 Critical literacy is actively analysing texts and includes strategies for what proponents describe as uncovering underlying messages.
 The purpose of critical literacy is to create a self-awareness of the topic at hand.
 There are several different theoretical perspectives on critical literacy that have produced different pedagogical approaches.
 These approaches share the basic premise that literacy requires consumers of text to adopt a critical and questioning approach.

 When students examine the writer's message for bias, they are practicing critical literacy.
 This skill of actively engaging with the text can be used to help students become more perceptive and socially aware people who do not receive the messages around them from media, books, and images without first taking apart the text and relating its messages back to their own personal life experiences.
 Thus by getting students to question the power structures in their society, critical literacy teaches them how to dispute these written and oral views regarding issues of equality so that they may combat the social injustices against marginalized groups in their communities.

-According to proponents of critical literacy, the practice is not a means of attaining literacy in the sense of improving the ability to understand words, syntax, etc. The ability to read text is not required in order to engage in a critical discussion of "texts", which can include any medium of expression.
-It is important to express the idea behind discussion and understanding rather than merely learning the curriculum.
-With this idea in mind, students are able to look at what they are being taught as well as assessing what they are learning to their own situation.
+According to proponents of critical literacy, the practice is not a means of attaining literacy in the sense of improving the ability to understand words, syntax, etc. With this idea in mind, students are able to look at what they are being taught as well as assessing what they are learning to their own situation.
 This means they are creating deeper meaning rather than studying content only.

 Critical literacy has become a popular approach to teaching English to students in some English speaking-countries, including Canada, Australia, New Zealand, and the UK.

-For post-structuralist practitioners of critical literacy, the definition of this practice can be quite malleable, but usually involves a search for discourses and reasons why certain discourses are included in or omitted from a text.
+For post-structuralist practitioners of critical literacy, the definition of this practice can be quite malleable, but usually involves a search for discourses and representations, and reasons why certain discourses are included in or omitted from a text.